ThomasClemons/CryptoClustering/README.md

 2. Created an instance of K-means, defined the number of clusters based on the best value of k, and then fit the model using the original scaled DataFrame.
 3. Predicted the clusters to group the cryptocurrencies using the original scaled DataFrame.
 4. Created a copy of the original data and added a new column with the predicted clusters.
-5. Created a scatterplot using pandas’ plot as follows:
+5. Created a scatter plot using pandas’ plot as follows:
     - Set the x-axis as "price_change_percentage_24h" and the y-axis as "price_change_percentage_7d".

 <img src="Resources/kmeans_scatter_plot.png" alt="K-Means Scatter Plot" width=100%>

+---
 **Step 4: Optimize Clusters with Principal Component Analysis**

 1. Using the original scaled DataFrame, performed a PCA and reduced the features to three principal components.